trolldbois/pytan/README.md

     * Make a self contained package with as little external dependencies as possible
     * Make a self contained package with as little setup required as possible

-# Things PyTan can do right now
+# Things it can do right now

   1. Ask parsed questions (just like in the console)
   2. Ask manually built questions